-The Freedom of Information (FOI) Act 2000 gives a general right of access to all types of 'recorded' information held by the Trust, sets out exemptions from that right and places a number of obligations on the Trust.
+The Freedom of Information (FOI) Act 2000 gives a general right of access to all types of non-personal (corporate and business) information held by the Trust (a Public Authority).

 The objective of The Freedom of Information 'Act' is to promote a culture of openness and accountability.